 Are you are involved in the sheep and wool industry in British Columbia?
-If so learn more about our Federation right here on our NEW WEBSITE!
+If so learn more about our Federation right here.

 - Find local sheep organizations in your area.

 - Check out membership in the BC Sheep Federation.

 - Keep up on news that affects the sheep industry and connect with sheep-related events in your region.